-The Present Perfect is a tense used to talk about completed actions which have occurred in the past which are connected to the present and still have effects on it.
+The present perfect is a tense used to talk about completed actions which have occurred in the past which are connected to the present and still have effects on it.

-When expressed in its Negative form, the verb denies something about the subject.
+When expressed in its negative form, the verb denies something about the subject.

-- Results in the present
+- Past situations with results in the present

 - I haven’t lost my car keys!